Our L.I.F.T. Scholars

 Yetnaleci Maya is a four foot eleven inch powerhouse of a young woman, proud to share the beauty of her Mexican heritage from the small rancho in Oaxaca, Mexico as well as hold her own on a basketball court of guys, sure they can shoot a basket over her head easily until they are face to face with her competitive expertise.
 She loves to read and understands the value of an education.

-Zac never knew his father, who passed away at an early age, yet he is driven to succeed despite the challenges of his daily life.
+Zac barely knew his father, who passed away at an early age, driving him to mature and succeed despite lacking that added guidance in his daily life.
 A talented student, he expresses his emotions in his artwork, as he pursues a Fine Arts degree at the Herron School of Art at I.U.P.U.I.